Gastown is where you’ll find the old town of Vancouver with its heritage brick buildings, historic character, tourist shops and fine restaurants.

 - Guilt & Co. – one of our favourite bars that features live music every day downstairs at 1 Alexander Street.

-- Steamworks – a popular pub at the edge of Gastown just a 1-minute walk from Waterfront Station.
+- Steamworks – a popular pub at the edge of Gastown just a one-minute walk from Waterfront Station.

 Gastown Walking Tours

 Both of Forbidden Vancouver’s Gastown-related tours take place in the evening on various days of the week.
-They are also very informative, reasonably-priced and highly recommended.
+The tours are also very informative, reasonably-priced and highly recommended.
 The Lost Souls of Gastown Tour lasts for about 90 minutes and is led by an actor in period costume.
-The Forbidden Vancouver Tour, meanwhile, lasts for about two hours and includes parts of Chinatown.
+The Forbidden Vancouver Tour, meanwhile, lasts for about two hours.
+It includes parts of Gastown, but also other areas in downtown Vancouver.

 Live Music in Gastown